1992 Consensus: Chinese Communist Party

+Controversies

-Some pro-independence supporters, such as former President Lee Teng-hui, point to a lack of documentation to argue that the consensus has never existed.
+Some pro-independence supporters, such as former President Lee Teng-hui, point to a lack of documentation to contend that the consensus has never existed.
+Later, Democratic Progressive Party (DPP) President Tsai Ing-wen, who served from 2016 to 2024, criticized the consensus in a January 2019 speech, associating it with the PRC's "one country, two systems" framework.

 According to Raymond Burghardt, the chair of the American Institute in Taiwan, the United States representative office in Taiwan:

 "[There was] some language [in the faxes] that overlapped and some language that differed."
 Then Taiwan and China agreed to conduct dialog based on their statements written in those faxes.
 "That's what happened.
 Nothing more or nothing less," Burghardt said, adding that the KMT called this the '1992 Consensus', which was to some extent "confusing and misleading.
 To me, I'm not sure why you could call that a consensus."

-Public opinion in Taiwan
+Public opinion

+Taiwan

 In 2018, academics conducted a survey in Taiwan to assess Taiwanese understanding of the 1992 Consensus.
 They gave respondents four possible meanings of the consensus:

 Historic: On international affairs, both ROC and PRC claim to represent the whole Chinese people including both mainland and Taiwan.

 KMT definition: ROC represents Taiwan, PRC represents the mainland, the two governments belong to the same country waiting for unification.

 Incorrect: ROC represents Taiwan, PRC represents the mainland, the two governments belong to two different countries.

 PRC definition: PRC represents the whole Chinese people including both mainland and Taiwan, and ROC is the local government.

 They found that 34% chose the KMT's definition (which was acceptable to 48%), 33% chose the incorrect definition (acceptable to 75%), 17% chose the historic relationship (acceptable to 40%), and 5% chose the PRC definition (acceptable to 10%), and 11% did not respond.
 Scholarly analysis concluded that there was low public understanding of the meaning of the so-called consensus in Taiwan and that 'Taiwanese people might have supported the Consensus for content that it is not.'